Introduction to Workmen Compensation Act and Factories Act

 - Units employing over 20 people and working without the aid of power

-- All workers employed in the factory premises or precincts directly or through an agency including a contractor, involved in any manufacture.
+- All workers employed in the factory premises or precincts directly or through an agency including a contractor, are involved in any manufacture.

 Disclosure of Information